 Note: Old phones, gaming consoles, Wi-Fi-enabled cameras, and other connected devices may show up on the MAC address list.
 You can get a better handle on which MAC address represents which device by using a website like macvendors.com.

-To change your router name, locate the Service Set Identifier.
-This is typically found in the wireless settings menu.
+Step 2: To change your router name, locate the Service Set Identifier.
+This is typically found in the Wireless settings menu.
 Look up more specific instructions for your specific brand of router if necessary.

-Lastly, it’s important to use the strongest wireless network encryption available for consumers.
-At this time, though WPA2 may be the most commonly used, WPA3 is the strongest.
-So you may want to start thinking about getting a new one that features WPA3.
+Step 3: Lastly, it’s important to use the strongest wireless network encryption available for consumers.
+Though WPA2 may be the most commonly used, WPA3 is the strongest.
+So you may want to start thinking about getting a router that features WPA3.

 If your router is outdated, you might not be able to find support for it anymore.
 As a result, you may not have access to security features such as these.
 If this is the case for you, it may be time to consider purchasing a new router (especially with all the cool, new tech products coming out).